mlcs/mlcs.github.io/activities/journal-club.md

 Felix S. presented the paper [presentation](/files/ding_2005.pdf):

 Ding and Wang show evidence that teleconnections in the Northern Hemisphere are linked with each other during boreal summer and on interannual variability.
 They term this connection as circumglobal teleconnection (CGT) pattern.
 - geopotential height: the height of one particular pressure, this is an intuitive variable for atmospheric flow
 - teleconnections their definition: relationship in the low-frequency variability by studying EOFs and look at their spatial regions
-- circumglobal teleconnection is defined by positive correlation of maximum standard deviation of geopotential height, the maximum over india is used as an index CGTI
+- circumglobal teleconnection is defined by positive correlation of maximum standard deviation of geopotential height, the maximum over India is used as an index CGTI
 - the second EOF of geopotential height shows hight correlation to the CGT
 - CGTI is correlaed to Indian Summer Monsoon but not to ENSO, the correlation between CGTI and ENSO is via ISM
 - two scenarios qualitatively explain the CGT:
 > 1. anomaly height due to monsoon is transported by rossby waves
 > 2. anomalous height above europe which is transported by rossby wave which gives a height above india

 Discussion:
 - connection between teleconnections defined as low-frequency variability of EOFs and climate network teleconnections is not fully clear [paper by Donges]
 >- fuzzy network teleconnections may be similar to EOF teleconnections
 >- both definitions are based on the correlation matrix
 - CGT definition has got rising attention in 2020